Mahoosuc Land Trust closes on Riverlands project

 The project also received a $125,000 grant from the far-better-known Land and Community Heritage Investment Program.

-“We are truly appreciative of the significant investments of LCHIP and ARM,” MLT Executive Director Kirk Siegel, who works out of Bethel, Maine.
+“We are truly appreciative of the significant investments of LCHIP and ARM,” Mahoosuc Land Trust Executive Director Kirk Siegel, who works out of Bethel, Maine.
 “The wild and scenic nature of this section of river makes it a favorite of paddlers and anglers, while the wetland resource is outstanding.

 "The dollars from the ARM Fund Program were particularly appropriate for the Riverlands project, given its important wetland values," he said.